mytory/mytory-markdown-for-dropbox/readme.txt

 Tested up to: 4.7.3
 Stable tag: 1.0

 Link with Dropbox, select markdown file.
-Then, your content will be synced with markdown file in Dropbox.
+Then, post content will be updated.
 It's Cool.

 == Description ==

 See below video.